vcarrin1/jdbc-example/README.md

 # Getting Started

+## JdbcTemplate

+JdbcTemplate is a core class in the Spring Framework that simplifies working with relational databases using JDBC.
+It handles common tasks such as:

+* Opening and closing database connections
+* Executing SQL queries and updates
+* Handling exceptions and translating them into Spring's DataAccessException hierarchy
+* Managing prepared statements and result sets

 ## Transactions/Rollbacks

 When deleting a Customer that has related orders with payments, we use @Transactional annotation, which is used to execute a block of code within a database transaction.
 If any exception is thrown inside the block, the transaction is rolled back automatically; otherwise, it is committed.